ED-IP/Milestone-3-project/README.md

 - The ability to add user as administrator that can add/edit/delete users and entries in the dictionary
 - A GUI for the administrator user
 - A dedicated error page with descriptives messages (For example, when an user tries to delete an entry by a different user)
+- There is too much space unused at the sides of the pages, specially with big monitors.
+Could be a good idea try to use it for something or add some kind of decoration

 ## UX